-5 Things You Never Knew About LA That’ll Make You Want To Visit ASAP
+5 Surprising Things About LA That'll Make You Visit ASAP

 Los Angeles: Everyone has an opinion about this city.
 To the people who've never visited, it's the stuff of cinematic dreams.
 To the people who have been there, it's...also the stuff of cinematic dreams.

 There's just no denying it — LA is a pretty magical place.

 But as glamorous as it sounds, the city is so much more than just movie studios and celebrity sightings.

 Don't get us wrong: We're all for touring film sets and spotting famous people, but what keeps us coming back to the west coast is a little bit more under the radar.